timrchavez/timrchavez.github.io/_posts/2014-02-04-recording-my-thoughts.md

 blogging again (and to do a better job at it).
 I am happy to report that I am now working on some pretty interesting stuff at Canonical and feel it is worth blogging about.
-My family has also found a routine that works and it has given me back some of my free time to work on personal projects; some of which may be interesting enough to blog about!
+My family has also found a routine that works and it has given me back some of my free time to work on personal projects; of which one or two of them may be interesting enough to blog about as well!

 This time around I have chosen to use my [GitHub](http://github.com) User Page + [Jekyll-Bootstrap](http://jekyllbootstrap.com/).
 My sincere hope is that by using